budavariam/budavariam.github.io/_posts/2021-01-20-clipboard-goodies.md

-I love that it has a configurable clipboard **size**, I can **search** through the entries, and it has a configurable shortcut: `Show main window under mouse cursor` that can **speed up work**.
+I love that it has a configurable clipboard **size**, I can **search** through the entries, and it has a configurable shortcut to `Show main window under mouse cursor` that can **speed up work**.

 ![Search through clipboard entries on mac](/assets/post/2021-01-20-cipboard-goodies-copyq-find.png)

 In case I copy **sensitive data**, I can turn off clipboard monitoring all at once with a configurable shortcut:
 `Toggle Clipboard Storing`.

-Sadly it does not yet have an option to assign shortcuts to Nth entries

 My only problem with it is that it sometimes tends to **quit unexpectedly on mac**.
-It happens roughly once a month.
+It happens roughly once a month in my workflow.
 According to their github issues they're working on it.

 ## Clipboard in the command line

+In the command line you can take advantage of the operating system's pipeline.
+Imagine *copy* as a utility that consmes text, and *paste* as one that producce text.
+Let's see what are the exact utilities that can be used for different systems.

 ### Mac